No, it wasn’t about Israel-Palestine.

 Mamdani: …costs are up.
 New Yorkers can’t actually afford their apartments, and I will also take action to actually ensure that the landlords of those bills can better handle their costs by taking on their insurance, their property taxes —

-Goldenberg: Alright we’re at time.
+Goldenberg: All right, we’re at time.
 It is based on annual data and you have seen next year’s data yet.

 What does it all add up to?
-Mamdani’s central campaign promise becomes a big maybe, and the question rises as to how much he’ll be guided by evidence and the rules when the apparent imperatives of politics are pulling at his sleeve.
+Mamdani’s central campaign promise is, in fact, a big maybe, and the question rises as to how much he’ll be guided by evidence and the rules when the apparent imperatives of politics are pulling at his sleeve.

 That cuts right to the heart of what Mamdani can deliver, and how outside forces could stymie the biggest parts of his ambitious agenda.
 Among those outside forces: an economy that’s likely to be cooling, a governor running for reelection, and President Donald Trump’s well-established wrecking-ball approach to governance and blue cities, let alone a Muslim socialist mayor in his hometown.

 The job interview isn’t the job, of course.
-But it sure looks like he’ll be on the job soon, becoming the manager as well as the messenger.
-And at that point he’s going to be judged on how he delivers, not how well he can counter-punch wild swings from the right and the center.
+But Mayor-elect Mamdani is now the manager as well as the messenger.
+He’s going to be judged on how he delivers, not how well he can counter-punch wild swings from the right and the center.